Fieora/BPSR-SharpCombat/README.md

 ## Linux
 Untested, unbuilt yet, but coming soon.
-You shouldn't need any external installs as the packet capture library I created should work natively.
+You shouldn't need any external installs as the packet capture library I use should work natively.

 # Updates
 * Updates download automatically from the latest version number on the github releases